phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 LiveComponents have their own `mount/1` and `handle_event/3` callbacks, as well as their own state with change tracking support, similar to LiveViews.
-They are lightweight since they "run" in the same process as the parent LiveView.
+They are lightweight since they "run" in the same process as the parent LiveView, but are more complex than function components themselves.
+Given they all run in the same process, errors in components cause the whole view to fail to render.
-However, this means an error in a LiveComponent would cause the whole view to fail to render.
 For a complete rundown, see `Phoenix.LiveComponent`.

 Finally, if you want complete isolation between parts of a LiveView, you can always render a LiveView inside another LiveView by calling